ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 #### InnerException
 The `InnerException` is the source of the `Exception`.
 You can also see this as the underlying error or as a sub-error.

-> This property is read-only and must be passed to the `Exception(String, Exception)` constructor of the `Exception` class.
+> This property is read-only and must be set by the `Exception(String, Exception)` constructor of the `Exception` class.
+>
+> Example: `throw new Exception("My error message", myInnerException);`

 #### StackTrace
 The `StackTrace` property can help you diagnose the error and pinpoint its source.
 This contains the execution stack that causes the error.
-There will be more or less information depending on the application mode (DEBUG or RELEASE).

 #### Source
 The `Source` property gives you the name of the application or the object that caused the error.
 This is not always useful but can be.